jorge07/symfony3-docker-starter/README.md

     Add sftp mapping to /app

-    To finish and a phpunit for the remote interpreter:
+    To finish add a phpunit for the remote interpreter:
         Autoload on /app/app/autoload.php
         Config on /app/phpunit.xml.dist